 If, like myself, you are unfamiliar with this quaintly named 90-minute 2018 script, I encourage you to search it out in any form you can and spend some time with it.
 Kelly weaves together a tragedy born from love.
-Our unnamed female narrator sees her unnamed future husband in an airport, he encourages her to pursue her dreams, and they marry and start a family.
+Our unnamed narrator sees her unnamed future husband in an airport.
+Together they build a life and pursue their dreams.
+They marry and start a family.
 But what should be a happily ever after ends in a nightmare.

 The first five minutes of being on stage were likely the longest of Werder’s professional life.
-She entered the stage and confidently began her opening scene only to quickly lose the thread.
-I saw the panic rise in her eyes as she wracked her brain for words that had decidedly fled.
-She excused herself and shortly reentered starting again from the top.
-My heart reached out to her as she lost the lines a second time and had to fight with every bit of courage in her body to remain on stage for two intense minutes of silent searching.
+Werder (who uses the pronouns “they” and “them”) entered the stage and confidently began the opening scene only to quickly lose the thread.
+I saw the panic rise in their eyes as they wracked their brain for words that had decidedly fled.
+Werder eventually excused themself and shortly reentered starting again from the top.
+My heart reached out as they lost the lines a second time and had to fight, with every bit of courage in their body, to remain on stage for two intense minutes of silent searching.
 In a day full of my own personal anxiety, witnessing this moment of sheer courage and honest vulnerability was inspiring.
-Once she struggled her way back out of the silence and back into her telling, her mastery over the script never again faltered.
-She overcame this setback so gloriously that in the end it made the entire performance more admirable than it would have otherwise been.
-Throughout the show, Werder sits or moves alone on a bare stage with just one chair, her words and body her only tools.
-I found myself mesmerized with her telling of the playwright’s extraordinarily crafted script, replete with simple lyrical language.
+After this momentous struggle out of the silence and back into the telling, Werder’s mastery over the script never again faltered.
+They overcame this setback so gloriously that in the end it made the entire performance more admirable than it would have otherwise been.
+Throughout the show, Werder sits or moves alone on a bare stage with just one chair, with words and body their only tools.
+I found myself mesmerized with their telling of the playwright’s extraordinarily crafted script, replete with simple lyrical language.

 Werder, donning a nearly flawless British accent, disappeared into the role.
-Her posture, her facial expressions, and her physicality drew me in to the degree that I found myself building the imagined world around her.
-As Werder enacted her character’s memories of the home she shared with her family, I could picture the kitchen around.
-As Werder’s character entered a pub, looking for her husband, it was on full display in my own mind.
+Posture, facial expressions, and physicality all drew me in to the degree that I found myself building the imagined world around the unnamed character.
+As Werder enacted the character’s memories of the home and family, I could picture the surrounding kitchen.
+As the character entered a pub, looking for her husband, the location was on full display in my own mind.
 I cannot offer enough commendations for this performance directed with beautiful ease by Jamie Rocha Allan.
-As her character moved between directly ‘chatting’ with the audience and performing her memories, the simple changes in lights and sound guided me through the action.
+As the character moved between directly ‘chatting’ with the audience and performing memories, the simple changes in lights and sound guided me through the action.